-The Company had a working capital deficiency of \$10.7 million on December 31, 2008, as compared to a \$2.4 million working capital deficiency on December 31, 2007.
-The increase in the working capital deficiency was primarily due to billings in excess of revenue earned increasing by \$3.0 million, unbilled revenue decreasing by \$600,000 and increased debt of \$3.5 million to fund the MIV acquisition in December 2008.
-Cash and cash equivalents also decreased by \$2.2 million, as a result of funding 2008 share repurchases and paying off in 2008 the remainder of the term note balance from 2007.
+The Company had a working capital deficiency of \$4.4 million on December 31, 2009, as compared to a \$10.7 million working capital deficiency on December 31, 2008.
+The decrease in the working capital deficiency was primarily due to paying off the line of credit in 2009 that had a balance of \$3.9 million as of December 31, 2008.
+The working capital deficiency balance is primarily due to a deferred revenue balance of \$11.9 million and \$12.9 million as of December 31, 2009 and 2008, respectively.

-Billings in excess of revenue earned increased primarily due to timing of initial billings on new and renewal contracts.
+The deferred revenue balance is primarily due to timing of initial billings on new and renewal contracts.
 The Company typically invoices clients for performance tracking services and custom research projects before they have been completed.
 Billed amounts are recorded as billings in excess of revenue earned, or deferred revenue, on the Company's consolidated financial statements, and are recognized as income when earned.
 In addition, when work is performed in advance of billing, the Company records this work as revenue earned in excess of billings, or unbilled revenue.
-With the change in Market Guide, billings in excess of revenue earned increased \$1.5 million as of December 31, 2008.
-Substantially all deferred and unbilled revenue will be earned and billed respectively, within 12 months of the respective period ends.
+Substantially all deferred revenue and all unbilled revenue will be earned and billed respectively, within 12 months of the respective period ends.